jordi-zaragoza/nlp-twitter-natural-disaster/ReadMe.md

 It compares different preprocessing methods with other models in order to get the best result for a f1 metrics.

-It is part of [this Kaggle competition](https://www.kaggle.com/competitions/nlp-getting-started) about NLP:
+It is part of [this Kaggle competition](https://www.kaggle.com/competitions/nlp-getting-started)